adobe/svg-native-viewer/README.md

 A valid SVG Native document is always a valid SVG1.1/2.0 document.

-### Known limitations in SVG Native Viewer
-* `preserveAspectRatio` is not supported on the `<svg>` element yet.
-* Furthermore, there might be limitations on certain platforms.
-(E.g. missing spread-method support on CoreGraphics.)

 ## SVG Native Viewer Library

 SVG Native Viewer is a C++11 based project and can either be included in the source code of a client directly or linked statically or dynamically.